 The guiding principle behind community-based initiatives in conservation, and its partnership with responsible tourism projects, is that sustainable wildlife management can only be achieved once it has been socially accepted, and has been proved to be economically viable.
 Revenue generated by tourism helps demonstrate the economic viability of conservation, whilst well-planned tourism and conservation projects, which return income to the local community, help ensure their social acceptance.

 Wild Philanthropy works across the tourism value chain.
-With travellers it offers unique travel experiences that also generate finance for conservation.
+With Friends it offers unique travel experiences that also generate finance for conservation.
 It works with ecotourism businesses and communities, providing much needed investment and technical assistance to scale up.
 It works with philanthropists to invest donor capital into high quality conservation and community projects.
-It works with High Net Worth Individuals to help them establish an African lifestyle choice, whilst doing so in a way that is genuinely benefitting community and conservation.
+All our efforts aim to drive funding into conservation and community development.

 We feel that low volume, high value travel has an important role to play in driving significant sustainable finance into conservation and communities.
 It is not appropriate for all areas but where sites are carefully selected it can provide a powerful tool in the conservation toolkit.
 This is our niche and one we stand confidently behind.